-To add images to albums, you use "Drag and Drop", which is a new gesture in iOS 11.
+You can tap on an existing album or tap the New Album button at the top to create an album and the images to it.
+Alternatively, you can use "Drag and Drop", which is a gesture added to iOS 11.
 This gesture can take a little practice to master.
 Here are the steps to add images to an album:

-- 1) Tap and hold on an image. - 2) Move your finger slightly while touching the screen so that the image also moves.
+1) Tap and hold on an image.

+- 2) Move your finger slightly while touching the screen so that the image also moves.
 This starts the drag gesture. - 3) Tap using your other fingers (on either hand) to add more images to the drag. - 4) Drag your finger on the screen to the target album. - 5) Release.